meabed/next-offline-ts/readme.md

   next-offline-ts
 </h1>
 <h2 align="center">
-WIP - upgraded and improved version of next-offline, written in typescript, updated and tested to fix multiple issues in the original library
+  Maintained, Upgraded and improved version of next-offline, written in typescript, updated and tested to fix multiple issues in the original library
 </h2>

 <p align="center">